 Hiking, biking, sight-seeing and skiing are some of the most popular and well-known area activities.
 Rock and ice climbing, led by expert climbing guides from Eastern Mountain Sports Climbing School, take place at Cathedral Ledge and White Horse Ledge, some of the country's most difficult climbing surfaces.
 River canoeing, kayaking, fly fishing, swimming and river tubing are highly popular in the summer months on the nearby Saco River.

-In the winter, there are ten ski areas located within an hour's drive including Bretton Woods, Loon Mountain, and Sunday River with many like Cranmore, Shawnee Peak and Attitash Mountain Resort just minutes from our outlets.
-Skiing is just the start of a winter vacation in North Conway, there’s also cross-country skiing, winter hiking, snowshoeing, snow tubing and ice skating.
-There is no better value in winter vacationing than North Conway.
+In the winter, there are 10 ski areas located within an hour's drive including Bretton Woods, Loon Mountain, and Sunday River with many like Cranmore, Black Mountain, Shawnee Peak, Wildcat Mountain and Attitash Mountain Resort just minutes from our outlets.
+There’s also cross-country skiing, winter hiking, snowshoeing, snow tubing and ice skating.